ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_04-13-49-275000_cam.webp" %}
 {% include photo.html url="2023-09-14-north-mongolia/6/__2023-09-02_06-11-07-421000_evan.webp" %}

-Our diet with the herders consisted of beef ribs that Anuka brought and hung in the ortz, bread and fried bread with blueberry jam, milk tea, and noodles, all prepared fresh.
+Our diet with the herders consisted of beef ribs that Anuka brought and hung in the ort, bread and fried bread with blueberry jam, milk tea, and noodles, all prepared fresh.
 Anuka is a more capable cook with limited ingredients, a pot, a wood fire stove, and a river of fresh water than I am with a grocery store and an electric appliance kitchen.

 {% include gallery.html
     images="2023-09-14-north-mongolia/6/__2023-09-02_07-01-54-095000_evan.webp,2023-09-14-north-mongolia/7/__2023-09-02_22-32-10-518000_evan.webp" caption="(left) Anuka making a blueberry jam with part of our harvest. (right) A Tsaatan kitchen."